 Rather than tracing the evolution of incubators at the institutional level, we follow calls in prior research and investigate how such evolution may actually occur through activities at the micro-level (Bruneel et al., 2012; Koh et al., 2005; Phan et al., 2005).
-Research on strategy and organization highlights how the evolution of firms and the adaptation to external events are influenced by how management teams interpret events.
+Research on strategy and organization highlights how the evolution of firms is influenced by how management teams interpret events.
 These interpretations may give rise to strategic transformation (Dutton, 1993; Laamanen & Wallin, 2009) or may also underpin inertia and difficulties for change (Staw et al., 1981; Tripsas & Gavetti, 2000).
 Thus, an important avenue to understanding the evolution of science incubators is to investigate managers' interpretations of the future implications of technological change.